 That way both sides cook and develop some crust.
 You could cover the skillet with a baking tray at the end to trap heat and finish melting the cheese.

 Again, this isn’t ideal.
 Throw that bad boy in the oven to finish!

 What if I don’t have a cast iron skillet?

 I’ve had readers use other types of oven-safe skillets successfully.
 You could also use my air fryer pizza recipe and healthier cheesy garlic air fryer bread as a guide to air frying.
-Or you could throw your crust on a pizza stone or baking sheet and go oven-only.
-My low calorie pepperoni pizza recipe is a great example of this.
+Or you could throw your crust on a pizza stone or baking sheet and go oven baked like my low calorie pepperoni pizza.

 One of the best tips I can give for recipe questions would be to join my free Facebook group and search the group for pizza.
 I’d bet there are hundreds of posts about this recipe at this point.

 You’re welcome to use any topping combo you like for your own cast iron pizza.
 The recipe is a straightforward pepperoni pizza base, but you could add all kinds of things.

 Veggie Topping Tips

 I like cooking any veggie pizza toppings beforehand for several reasons:

 - It removes excess moisture that could soak into the crust.